Pear-Trading/FoodLoop-Web/README.md

 ## Environments

 The app defaults to using the development server.
-For other options, see `src/environments/environments.ts`
+For other options, see `src/environments/environments.ts`.

 ## Testing

-There are two types of test in this codebase, unit tests (using Karma) and E2E tests (using Protractor).
+There are two types of test in this codebase:
+- unit tests (using Karma); and
+- E2E tests (using Protractor).

 ### Karma Unit Tests